 4. Never add water to the fried rice

 A misconception to prevent the rice from sticking to the wok is to add water during stir-frying.
 It sounds logical but is counterintuitive because once the water dries up, it becomes more sticky as the rice becomes gummy.
 Besides, you can’t generate the wok aroma if the rice is wet.

 More tips to prepare the best fried rice

 1. Do not use butter in this garlic fried rice recipe

-Butter is not suitable in this recipe because I use high heat to fry the rice.
-The smoking point of butter is 150°C/300°F, which is way below the heat generated by the high power gas stove.
+Butter and olive oil are unsuitable in this recipe because I use high heat to fry the rice.
+The butter’s smoking point is 150°C/300°F, way below the heat generated by the high-power gas stove.
 The surface temperature can reach up to 315°C/600°F, so even constant quick tossing will not prevent the butter from breaking down.
-Therefore, oils with high smoking points, such as corn oil, peanut oil, and palm oil, should be used.
+Therefore, oils with high smoking points, such as corn, peanut, and palm, should be used.

 You need to fry the rice over lower heat to prevent the butter from turning into smoke.
-By doing so, you will get the butter flavor (not the authentic Japanese flavor, though) but have to forego the wok aroma.
+Doing so will give you the butter flavor (not the authentic Japanese), but you must forego the wok aroma.

 2. Does it always require high heat to fry rice?

 There is no need to use high heat at the beginning.
 Start frying the rice over low heat, then gradually increase over time.
-The rice tends to stick to the wok if you start with a high temperature.
-After a while, it is getting dryer and coated with the oil.
+The rice sticks to the wok if you start with a high temperature.
+After a while, it gets dryer and coated with the oil.
 Now, gradually increase the heat, and turn to high heat at the final stage to create the wok aroma.